Wellbeing

 - Supporting Individual Children

-One of our key principles at St Wilfrid’s, is to support the wellbeing of both staff and pupils.
+One of our key principles at Saint Wilfrid's, is to support the wellbeing of both staff and pupils.
 We aim to ensure that all children are happy, healthy and able to cope with everything that life may throw at them.
 We promote and teach all pupils to be resilient, confident, have positive self-perceptions and appropriate coping mechanisms in a seamless and continuous method of delivery.

 By adopting a whole school approach, we can ensure that wellbeing is central to everything that we do.